This story can be read alone, or as the 15th section of the wanderer story.

 or the latest story here: The Wanderer, Part 14

 Tas slowly ambled through a dark forest, he was lost.
 He didn’t know exactly where he was, but thought himself to be outside of the monastery, in the woods.
 He just couldn’t remember how he got here.

-Come to think of it, the only thing he remembered was leaving Paj’s tower.
+Come to think of it, the only thing he remembered was flying away from Paj’s tower.
 He walked a bit before realizing that he was completely hopelessly lost.

 He took a seat under a tree and waited for a moment, thinking of what to do next.
 After all, he had no idea which way to go and it was dark.
 He tried to find the north star but there were too many clouds in the sky, even the moon was hidden.
 It was so dark, shadows seemed to loom taller than usual and he began to feel hopeless.

 He turned his eyes up from the ground and saw a shadow moving differently than the rest .
 Then heard a rustling of soft footsteps and began to look when he saw a figure coming towards him, menacingly stomping through the brush.
 Tas turned to get up and began to run, faster than he knew he could.

 The figure behind him picked up his own pace and Tas could hear the heavy boots growing closer, tearing through the earth.
 Tas turned at the last moment before a tree, remembering how it was to hunt rabbits when he was younger and the figure howled in frustration when it banged against the tree.
 Tas kept running.